annasun1203/Amazon-Pet-Supplies-Sentiment-Analysis/README.md

 # Amazon-Pet-Supplies-Sentiment-Analysis

-Build a classification model used to determine whether a bot will reach out to a customer.
+Objective: building a classification model to determine whether a bot should reach out to a customer.

 To access entire dataset, visit https://nijianmo.github.io/amazon/index.html